-40.4 Legal proceedings defended
+40.4.
+Legal proceedings defended

-In the ordinary course of business, the Bank is involved as a defendant in litigation, lawsuits and other proceedings.
+In the ordinary course of business, the bank is involved as a defendant in litigation, lawsuits and other proceedings.
 Management recognises the inherent difficulty of predicting the outcome of defended legal proceedings.
 Nevertheless, based on management's knowledge from investigation, analysis and after consulting with legal counsel, management believes that there are no individual legal proceedings that are currently assessed as being 'likely to succeed and material' or 'unlikely to succeed but material should they succeed'.
-The Bank is also the defendant in some legal cases for which the Bank is fully indemnified by external third parties, none of which are individually material.
-Management is accordingly satisfied that the legal proceedings currently pending against the Bank should not have a material adverse effect on the Group's financial position and the directors are satisfied that the Bank has adequate insurance programmes and, where required in terms of IFRS for claims that are probable, provisions in place to meet claims that may succeed.
+The bank is also the defendant in some legal cases for which the bank is fully indemnified by external third parties, none of which are individually material.
+Management is accordingly satisfied that the legal proceedings currently pending against the bank should not have a material and where required in terms of IFRS for claims that are probable, provisions in place to meet claims that may succeed.

-For the year ended 31 December 2022 In Pula (thousands) 41.
-Statements of cash flows information
+41. Statements of cash flows information